freezy/dmd-extensions/README.md

 Since `DmdDevice.dll` is called by VPM, we can't pass any configuration parameters to it.
-Instead, we use `DmdDevice.ini` which must be located in the same folder as `VPinMAME.dll`.
+Instead, we use `DmdDevice.ini` which must be located in the same folder as `VPinMAME.dll` or at the path where the `DMDDEVICE_CONFIG` environment variable is pointing to.

 The options are described by block below.

 - `[global]` - Global options that are applied to all display types
   - `resize`- How to downscale SEGA 192x64 pixel games to smaller displays.
 Can